 Students who are currently enrolled at the University of Illinois at Urbana-Champaign can apply to the College of Education programs.
 The College of Education offers five majors and a minor in secondary education.
+The five majors offered are:

 The Elementary Education program will prepare students for Illinois Elementary licensure (grades one through six in self-contained classrooms).